The April Fools: Reception

 A reviewer for The New York Times wrote that the film "manipulates its stereotypes with elegance and style. ...
 The best things in the movie, however, are the extraordinarily good supporting performances by Peter Lawford (as Miss Deneuve's husband), Jack Weston, Harvey Korman, Sally Kellerman, and by two stars who invented movie elegance almost 30 years ago, Charles Boyer and Myrna Loy."

+Soundtrack

+The musical soundtrack was released on Columbia Masterworks OS 3340 in 1969.
+It features "The April Fools", "Peter's Pad", "I Remember the Rain" and "Minuet" by Percy Faith, His Orchestra and Chorus, "La La La" by Mongo Santamaria, "Wake Up" by The Chambers Brothers, "Sugar Kite" by California, "Flame" by Robert John, "Give Your Woman What She Wants" by Taj Mahal.

 Paperback novelization

 Published slightly in advance of the film's release (as was the usual custom of the era), a paperback screenplay novelization by the tie-in scribe William Johnston was issued by Popular Library.

 Home media

 The April Fools was released on DVD by CBS Home Entertainment through Paramount Home Media Distribution on January 28, 2014, as a Region 1 Widescreen DVD.